intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/documentation.md

 Also, **we do not expect maually-added styles to headers.**

-You could refer to [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#sections) for more information on reStructuredText sections.
+You could refer [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#sections) for more information on reStructuredText sections.

 </td></tr>
 <tr><td>Lists</td>